Subscribe

 Carney talks like an economist.
 Trudeau talked like an advocate.

-Two Liberal prime ministers, two very different vocabularies.
-We counted every word in their House of Commons speeches: Mark Carney governs in the language of budgets, building and the economy; Justin Trudeau spoke in the language of care, climate and help.
-The split is visible in the words they reach for most.
+Two Liberal prime ministers, the same job, sharply different vocabularies.
+We counted every word in their House of Commons speeches.
+Mark Carney governs in the language of budgets and the economy; Justin Trudeau spoke in the language of care and climate.
+It shows in the words each man reaches for most.

 Side-by-side portraits of Mark Carney and Justin Trudeau